caryll/otfcc/README.md

 ## Prebuilt installations

-### Windows
+### Windows & Mac

-Click the “Releases” above, and download the files in it.
+Click the “Releases” above, and download the archives in it.

 ### Arch Linux